- Member of Provincial Parliament since 2004. Former City Councillor in Hamilton Ward 2

-Bhutila is a respected advocate for public health, affordable housing, and fair wages and benefits.
+- Bhutila is a respected advocate for public health, affordable housing, fair wages and benefits.

-Bhutila holds a Master of Public Health from the University of Toronto and lives in High Park with her husband and daughter.
+- Bhutila holds a master’s degree in Public Health from the University of Toronto and lives in the city with her husband and children.

 - Doly came to Canada as a child with her hard-working parents and younger brother.
 She has lived in Scarborough most of her life.